This guide details how to port a landline number to Deskphone, if you would like to port a mobile number, please see our mobile porting guide.

 - You need to have an active service with Deskphone for us to be able to request the port.

-We will provide you with a temporary number until the port is complete and once we receive the port authorisation form we can update the caller ID on your line so that all calls are made from the number you want to keep.
+We will provide you with a temporary number until the port is complete and once we receive the port authorisation form we can update the caller ID on your line so that all calls are made from the number you want to port.

 - You also need to have an active service with the current provider of the number as if they disconnect this service you would lose the number and would be unable to proceed with the port.